Cyriaque Lamar

 He would’ve known that had he paid the slightest attention.

-It’s prudent to visit the river anyway.
+It’s smart to visit the river anyway.
 Dorset picked up some deep-earth fluttering: nothing tectonic, likely irrelevant.

 bumps: bumps